LongReach/word-ladder/README.md

 Solutions to the Word Ladder Problem

+## 2025 Note

+To potential employers: I created this repository back in 2020.
+My Python skills have improved a lot since then.

 ## Why I Wrote this Code

-_2025 Note_

-For potential employers: I created this repository back in 2020.
-My Python skills have improved a lot since then.

 _Original Text_